Josh Ferguson: College career

+As a redshirt senior in 2015, Ferguson missed three games due to a shoulder injury, starting the team’s remaining nine games, recording 129 carries for 708 yards and three touchdowns, along with 37 receptions for 280 yards and two touchdowns.
+Ferguson was voted Third-team All-Big Ten for his 2015 season.

+Overall, in 47 career games, Ferguson ran for 2,586 yards and 18 touchdowns, and recorded 168 receptions for 1,507 yards and eight touchdowns.
+He graduated with a degree in kinesiology.

 Professional career

 Indianapolis Colts

-While projected to be taken in the fifth or sixth round, Ferguson was not selected in the 2016 NFL Draft.
+After appearing in the 2016 NFL Scouting Combine, Ferguson was not selected in the 2016 NFL draft.
 He signed with the Indianapolis Colts as an undrafted free agent on May 2, 2016.
+Despite going undrafted, Ferguson made the final 53-man roster for the 2016 Colts.
+As a rookie, Ferguson played in all 16 games, recording 15 carries for 20 yards and 20 receptions for 136 yards.
+He also played on special teams, returning four kicks for 80 yards, one punt for no yards, and made two special teams tackles.

-On September 2, 2017, Ferguson was waived/injured by the Colts and was placed on injured reserve.
+On September 2, 2017, Ferguson was waived with an injury designation by the Colts and was placed on injured reserve.
 He was released on September 8, 2017.
 He was re-signed to the practice squad on October 17, 2017.
 He was promoted to the active roster on October 20, 2017.
+In the 2017 season, Ferguson appeared in 10 games, rushing once for five yards, catching three passes for 16 yards, and returning five kicks for 86 yards.

-On August 22, 2018, Ferguson was waived/injured by the Colts and placed on injured reserve.
+On August 22, 2018, Ferguson was waived with an injury designation by the Colts, and after clearing waivers, he was placed on injured reserve.
 He was released on September 18, 2018.

 Houston Texans

 On October 16, 2018, Ferguson was signed to the Houston Texans practice squad, but was released a week later.

 New England Patriots

 On November 7, 2018, Ferguson was signed to the New England Patriots practice squad, but was released two days later.